 - Effective research-based teaching strategies to catch up your students with disabilities who have fallen behind

 - Practical methods to accelerate your students’ learning … Shift your instructional focus from remediation to acceleration

 - Powerful instructional methods that remove barriers for learning and give all students an equal opportunity to succeed

-- Receive an extensive digital resource handbook packed full of ideas, strategies, lessons, and useful resources you can use immediately to help catch up your students with disabilities
+- Receive an extensive resource handbook packed full of ideas, strategies, lessons, and useful resources you can use immediately to help catch up your students with disabilities

 Practical Ideas and Strategies